sagiassa/Finonex/README.md

 ## Overview

 This project involves running a server, client, and data processor.
-The client makes requests to the server, and the data processor handles all events data and upsert them to the postgresSQL DB.
+The client makes requests to the server, and the data processor handles all events data that were saved locally and upsert them to the PostgreSQL DB.

 ## Getting Started

 ### Prerequisites

 - Node.js installed on your machine.
-- A PostgreSQL database set up and configured.
+- A PostgreSQL database set up and configured (both in server and data processot files).
-- Change the DB params in the server and data processor files. (pool initialization)

 ### Running the Server